 Under the new guidance, she would owe no federal income tax on the designated Roth account disbursement and no 10% early-distribution penalty or state income taxes.
 In addition, she’ll be eligible to take the $20,000 out of her Roth IRA through tax-free qualified Roth distributions once she reaches age 59½ (or becomes disabled).

 The amended final regulation applies to distributions from designated Roth accounts that are made on or after January 1, 2016.
 However, you can also elect to follow the favorable amended final regulation for distributions that were made on or after September 18, 2014, and before January 1, 2016.
-For more information about how the new guidance applies to your Roth accounts, contact your tax adviser.
+For more information about how the new guidance applies to your Roth accounts, contact your a WFY tax advisor here.